 Thinking about moving to Brooklyn?
 Between its many restaurants, bars, lounges, and thriving art scene, Brooklyn is one of the best boroughs to live in across New York City—especially for singles and young professionals.
 Check out these five fun, affordable Brooklyn neighborhoods!

 - Fort Greene

 - Home Price: $977,361 median purchase price; $1,830 median monthly rent

-- Crime Rate: Safer than 38% of New York cities
+- Crime Rate: Safer than 13% of Brooklyn neighborhoods

 Picturesque brownstone housing and trees line the cobblestone streets of Boerum Hill.
 Nestled in the heart of Downtown Brooklyn, this small neighborhood is big on unique things to do—from axe-throwing to gallery hopping and beyond!
 And given the close proximity to employment opportunities throughout Downtown Brooklyn and in nearby Manhattan, Boerum Hill residents don’t have to travel far for work.
 The balance between recreational and employment opportunities in Boerum Hill make it a popular neighborhood for singles and young professionals, as does the area’s easy subway commute to Manhattan.

 Things to Do in Boerum Hill